Click here for Learn Live UK – Essex Careers Hub

 Year 11 – Planning for the Future

-- All year 11 students will have a 1-2-1 meeting with our Careers Advisor to discuss their options when they leave school and begin the application process for their chosen pathway, with priority given to those students who have additional needs
+- All Year 11 students will meet individually with our Careers Advisor to explore their post-16 options and start applications for their chosen pathway, prioritising those with additional needs

 - Further and higher education talks/assemblies will take place, aimed at supporting students in their decision making so they feel full equipped in whichever pathway they choose.